Shanig03/Container-And-Iterators/README.md

 ### Email: shanig7531@gmail.com

 # Container with Iterators Project
+This project was developed as part of a university course assignment on Systems Programming 2.

 This project implements a custom generic container class with various iteration patterns.
 The container supports multiple traversal strategies through specialized iterators.
 #### Note: